ricpnk/Word2Vec_model/README.md

 - Training Word2Vec models
 - Choice between Standard Skip-Gram and Negative Sampling
 - Use of text datasets (imdb, text8, wikitext103)
-- Device selection (CPU or Apple MPS GPU)
+- Device selection (CPU, Cuda or Apple MPS GPU)
 - Configurable hyperparameters (embedding dimension, batch size, number of epochs)
 - Evaluation
 - Integration of trained embeddings into Gensim for using the .most_similar() API
 - Visualization
 - Generation of 2D t-SNE plots of the learned word embeddings (made my own function for better visualization)
 - Saving plots into an output directory
-- Automatic saving of major training results, hyperparameters, and visualizations with timestamps
+- Automatic saving of model, major training results, hyperparameters, and visualizations with timestamps
+- Testing the best model with various inputs

 ⸻